gusaaaaa/techlunches/after-one-week-struggling-with-the-terrorists/presentation.md

 ## Requirements

 1. Research (and use) [OFAC gem][3].
-2. Allow admin users to enqueue a job that downloads download current SDN list from OFAC's site.
+2. Allow admin users to enqueue a job that downloads current SDN list from OFAC's site.
 3. Allow admin users to enqueue a job that calculates OFAC score per customer.
 4. Admin users should be able to access previously created Score Lists.